Since I received great feedback from my first post on How to Write a Blog that Rocks, today I’m sharing even more!

 How to Write a Blog that ROCKS- Be Social

 Many articles suggest connecting with other bloggers.
 One of the first bloggers I ‘met’ is the American Londoner.
 His material is phenomenal.
 I commented on a few of his posts many months ago.
-Soon after, a marketing company who had worked with him got in touch with me about collaborating with them on a guest post.
+Soon after, a marketing company that had worked with him got in touch with me about collaborating with them on a guest post.
 This led to several opportunities for me to attend other events with the agency.

 I also have attended every tea, brunch or other blogger meet up that I see in my social network news feeds.
 Two bloggers who coordinate these via Twitter invites are Selena from Oh The Places We’ll Go! and Catherine from Lux Life.
 Follow them!

 Prior to the event, I research bloggers who will be there.
 I go to the event prepared with questions and conversation relevant to their work.
-Some blogging friends have told me that they refreshed how they approach writing blogs by deciding to look at buy essay services to give them a new creative reference for their articles.
-It is amazing what you can learn from college essays.

 How to Write a Blog that ROCKS- Have a Business Card

 Make sure you have stacks of business cards ready to distribute at these events, or anywhere for that matter.
 You might think paper is a thing of the past.
 Surprisingly, in the bloggers’ world it’s a hot commodity.
 There’s tons of us.
 If you’re lucky, people might google you the next day, possibly.
 Give them everything they could want in one small card.
 If you can get them to follow you on Twitter immediately, even better.
-I recently got some new business cards from somewhere like Metal Kards and I hand them out when I attend blogger meet-ups and trade shows.
-People love receiving business cards so make sure you give plenty out when you get a chance!

 How to Write a Blog that ROCKS- Check Your Stats Regularly